 “Trying to climb Ella Rock,” I explained, waving my crude instructions in his face,” It says to follow the railway track for 2.5 kilometres.”

 “Yes, but there is a road,” he sighed.

 Competent hikers we were not.

-The track curved around the edge of the valley, farms and tea plantations spread diagonally either side.
+The track curved around the edge of the valley – farms and tea plantations spread diagonally either side of us.
 As the morning sun burnt away the lingering mist a jagged peak appeared in front of us.

 “We’re climbing that?”

 About a kilometre into the first flat stretch I picked up a shadow.
 A man had sprung from the bushes and was walking a few steps behind me.
 He suddenly took over and awarded me a smile.
 Then,